Integrating with Citrix Gateway and Citrix ADC

 With XenMobile Server in MDM mode:

-NetScaler is recommended for security and load balancing.
+Citrix ADC is recommended for security and load balancing.

-Citrix recommends that you deploy a NetScaler appliance in front of XenMobile server, for security and load balancing.
-For standard deployments with XenMobile server in the DMZ, Citrix recommends the NetScaler for XenMobile wizard along with XenMobile server load balancing in SSL Bridge mode.
+Citrix recommends that you deploy a Citrix ADC appliance in front of the XenMobile Server, for security and load balancing.
+For standard deployments with XenMobile in the DMZ, Citrix recommends the Citrix ADC for XenMobile wizard along with XenMobile Server load balancing in SSL Bridge mode.
 You can also consider SSL Offload for deployments in which:

 With XenMobile Server in ENT mode: